Xavi Simons: International career

 Simons represented the Netherlands at under-15, under-16, under-17, and under-19 and under-21 levels.

 On 21 October 2022, Simons was included in the pre-selection of the Netherlands national team for the first time in his career.
 On 11 November, he was officially called up for the 2022 FIFA World Cup in Qatar by head coach Louis van Gaal.
 The youngest player in the Dutch squad, Simons was described as a "somewhat surprise inclusion".
 On 3 December, he made his Netherlands and World Cup debut in a 3–1 win over the United States in the round of 16, becoming the youngest player to feature in the knockout stages of the World Cup for the Netherlands.
 In the quarter-finals, he was an unused substitute as the Dutch were eliminated by Argentina in a penalty shootout.

 On 24 March 2023, Simons made his first start for the Netherlands in their opening UEFA Euro 2024 qualifier against France.
 He went on to feature in every match of the qualifying campaign for the Oranje, starting in seven of the eight Group B fixtures.
 In June 2023, Simons was a member of the Dutch squad for the 2023 UEFA Nations League Finals, starting against both Croatia in the semi-final and Italy in the third place play-off.
 On 29 May 2024, Simons was named in the Netherlands' squad for UEFA Euro 2024.
 He scored his first senior international goal in the team's final warm-up friendly – a 4–0 win over Iceland on 10 June.
 On 10 July, he scored a goal in the 7th minute against England in the semi-finals.
 However, the Netherlands were eventually defeated 2–1.

 Personal life

 At the age of 13, Simons had his first advertising contract with Nike.
 He switched to Adidas in 2021 before joining Puma in 2023.
 In August 2018, he featured in a Nike commercial titled "Awaken the Phantom" alongside players Philippe Coutinho, Kevin De Bruyne, Neymar, Ronaldinho, Pierre-Emerick Aubameyang, and Andrea Pirlo.
 During his youth career, Simons amassed a large social media following on Instagram; he had over two million followers on the platform in 2019, at the age of 16.
 In March 2020, Simons was named on Goal's "NxGn 2020" list of the fifty best wonderkids in world football.
-He was also included in The Guardian's "Next Generation 2020" in October.
+He was also included in The Guardians "Next Generation 2020" in October.

 Following the death of Mino Raiola in April 2022, Rafaela Pimenta became Simons's agent.
 In May 2023, he changed his representation to Darren Dein.